 Let’s get started!

 Gather materials.
 You’ll need an album cover (I got mine from St. Pete Records) choose one with a great design, or one with your favorite band!
-You’ll also need a variety of crystal flatbacks (find some packs on Amazon here), a crystal glue pen (you can get this at Michaels craft stores, by the Swarovski stones), and a wax stick or Crystal Katana tool for picking up the stones (find it on Amazon here).
+You’ll also need a variety of crystal flatbacks (find some packs on Amazon here), a crystal glue pen (you can get this online here), and a wax stick or Crystal Katana tool for picking up the stones (find it on Amazon here).
 I also used a larger crystal accent and rhinestone cup chain for her earring.

 Start adding small glue dots to select areas in the album cover.
 I definitely wanted to add shine to her lips, hat, and text.
 Depending on your cover, you might want to add a little or a lot of sparkle – take in to account how many flatbacks you have BEFORE you start gluing, so you don’t run out at the end!
 The crystal glue pen makes it super easy to add little dots of glue.
 Especially for the small crystals, you don’t want large areas of glue – it pools up too much.